Potion: The role of women in distributing potions

 The limited jobs available to women during the 17th to 18th century in Europe often involved a knowledge of potions as an additional way to gain a financial income.
 Jobs that often involved the selling of love potions included prostitutes, courtesans, enchanters and midwives.
 These practices varied by region.
 In Rome, up until the period of the civil wars, the only physicians were drug-sellers, enchanters and midwives.
 In Greece, retired courtesans often both created potions and worked as midwives.
 Prostitutes in Europe were often expected to be an expert in magic and administer love potions.

 Self-administration

-In the Middle Ages and the early modern period using potions to induce sterility and abortion was widely practiced in Europe.
+In the Middle Ages and the early modern period, using potions to induce sterility and abortion was widely practiced in Europe.
 The majority of abortive potions were made using emmenagogue herbs (herbs used to stimulate menstruation) which were intended to cause a period and end a pregnancy.
-Additionally abortive potions could also be prepared by infusion of a herb or tree.
-The willow tree was a common ingredient in these potions, as it was fabled to cause sterility.
+Additionally abortive potions could also be prepared by infusion of herbs or other plants.
+For example, the willow tree was a common ingredient in these potions, as it was fabled to cause sterility.
 Several key theological and legal literature of the time condemned this practice, including Visigothic law and the Church.

 Many herbal potions containing emmenagogues did not contain abortifacients (substances that induce abortion) and were instead used to cure amenorrhoea (a lack of period).
 There are several different types of literature in the humoral tradition that propose the use of herbal potions or suppositories to provoke menstruation.